 “The show will neither glamorise nor condemn their choices: the aim is instead to interrogate the realities.”

 Has The Surjury received backlash?

-Unsurprisingly, The Surjury’s concept has been widely criticised for encouraging plastic surgery to a young and impressionable audience.
+The Surjury’s concept was widely criticised for encouraging plastic surgery to a young and impressionable audience.

 A spokesperson from Channel 4 told RadioTimes.com: “Cosmetic surgery has become an increasingly mainstream choice in Britain.
 The Surjury seeks to explore why so many people feel the need to change their bodies, and whether surgery actually makes them happier.

 “All contributors featured in the series have actively been seeking surgery of their own accord.
 This new series allows them to consult with surgical teams and then to discuss their reasons for wanting it with a panel of their peers.
 If their peers support their decision they will undergo the procedure of their choice subject to the usual surgical checks and consent processes.